The Office of Radiological Health resides in the Department of Health as follows:

-The Division of Radiological Health Program is responsible for protecting the public health and safety from unnecessary radiation from a diversity of sources that spans a wide spectrum of applications in the healing arts, research and educational institutions, and industry.
+The Office of Radiological Health Program is responsible for protecting the public health and safety from unnecessary radiation from a diversity of sources that spans a wide spectrum of applications in the healing arts, research and educational institutions, and industry.
 The regulation and emergency response involving sources of radiation require a staff with multi-disciplinary skills and extensive training.

 Radioactive Materials- On March 31, 2009 the Governor entered into an agreement with the U.S. Nuclear Regulatory Commission to assume responsibility for the regulation of by-product, special, and source materials.
 There are about 429 radioactive material licenses active in Virginia.